vengi-voxel/vengi/docs/voxconvert/Examples.md

 This is doing exactly the same as above - just with a full path.

+It's also possible to execute a lua script that is generating the voxels.
+Without any input file.

+`./vengi-voxconvert --script aos_rainbow_towers --output outfile.vox`

 See the [scripting](../LUAScript.md) documentation for further details.

 ## Extract palette png